Gould25/Portfolio/README.md

 ## Usage

-To run open `index.html` in your favorite web browser.
+To run switch to branch `2-col-page` and open `index.html` in your favorite web browser.